downlinko/downlinko.github.io/_posts/development/2018-07-21-download-install-eclipse-mars-windows.md

 Wait for the download to complete.

-> Some download mirrors might return a `404 Not Found` error.
+> Do you want to skip the above steps?
 Here is a direct link to download the [32 Bit](http://mirror.csclub.uwaterloo.ca/eclipse/technology/epp/downloads/release/mars/2/eclipse-jee-mars-2-win32.zip){:target="_blank"} or [64 Bit](http://mirror.csclub.uwaterloo.ca/eclipse/technology/epp/downloads/release/mars/2/eclipse-jee-mars-2-win32-x86_64.zip){:target="_blank"} package for Windows.

 ## Step #3: Install